Colomba Pasquale: How to Make Easter Dove Bread

 Traditionally, this delicate and rich dough is flecked with citrusy morsels of candied peel, though our Chef Roberta likes to add dried fruit to her mixture, which lend delightful juicy bursts of deep flavour to the bread, and while this may stray slightly from convention, her word is gospel here at Pasta Evangelists HQ!
 Finished with a crunchy glaze of almonds and sugar, the sweet and indulgent Colomba Pasquale is somewhat of a labour of love, but one that yields delicious reward!

 We admit, the list of ingredients in this cherished recipe is fairly behemoth.
 Not only that, the components of this dish are perhaps not the typical kitchen necessities we’d have stashed in our cupboards.
-In light of the current situation regarding COVID-19, we definitely do not advise leaving the house on the hunt for pearl sugar and candied citrus peel, so we’ve provided a list of alternatives below that we hope will ease the process of making Colomba Pasquale at home!
+To help, we’ve provided a list of alternatives below that we hope will ease the process of making Colomba Pasquale at home!

 - Vanilla pod: while we love both the true vanilla flavour and enticing speckled look vanilla pods lend to a dish, this ingredient is somewhat expensive, and not as accessible as vanilla extracts or flavourings.
 Most at home will have a bottle of vanilla essence lying around the kitchen, half a teaspoon of which can be used in this recipe.
 We recommend using vanilla extract (there is a difference!) as a substitute, though whatever vanilla product you have at home should work fine.